-Looking at the research on this topic can give you a general understanding of peak engagement time frames.
-In this article, we'll be using research from Hootsuite and SproutSocial as their three studies seem to be most extensive and up-to-date:
+The research on this topic will give you a general understanding of peak engagement time frames.
+In this article, we'll be using analysis from:

-- SproutSocial team used data from its own customer base of 20,000+ businesses and broke down the results by industry.
+The SproutSocial team, who used data from their customer base of 30,000+ businesses and broke down the results by industry

-All three studies attempt to determine what is the best day of the week and the best time of the day to post on various social media platforms.
-We’ll take a look at the findings of these studies, see where they diverge, and discuss what conclusions we can draw from all this research.
+All three studies analyze the best days and times to post on various social media platforms.
+We’ll look at the findings of these studies, see where they diverge, and discuss what conclusions we can draw from all this research.

 The Best Social Media Posting Times by Platform

 No need to make the research comparisons on your own!
 Here are the best social media times for your agency to consider.

 The Best Social Media Posting Times in General